MR

 Can You Day Trade on BMO InvestorLine?

-However, if you’re a beginner in day trading and are looking to get your feet wet, here’s a comprehensive guide on day trading in Canada.
+However, if you’re a beginner in day trading and want to get your feet wet, here’s a comprehensive guide on day trading in Canada.

 Does BMO InvestorLine Cost Money?

 Yes.
-BMO charges $9.95 per stock and ETF trade and a $25 maintenance fee every quarter for those that invest less than $15,000 or less than 2 commission trades per every 6 months
+BMO charges $9.95 per stock and ETF trade and a $25 maintenance fee every quarter for those that invest less than $15,000 or less than two commission trades every six months

 Can You Buy US Stocks on BMO InvestorLine?

 Yes.
-You can buy and sell US stocks on BMO InvestorLine, unlike other brokerages.
+Unlike other brokerages, you can buy and sell US stocks on BMO InvestorLine.

 Does BMO InvestorLine Have Options?

 Yes.
 You can trade options on BMO InvestorLine.
 However, there’s a $1.25 per extra per option contract.
-That’s, you will be charged the $9.95 flat fee on trading stocks and ETFs plus $1.25.
+You will be charged the $9.95 flat fee on trading stocks and ETFs plus $1.25.

 If you have more questions on this BMO InvestorLine review, drop them in the comment section.